 What Are Some Advanced Java Programs?

-If you’ve mastered the basic Java programs, then it’s time to move up to this collection of seven advanced Java programming examples.
+If you’ve mastered the basic Java programs, it’s time to move up to this collection of seven advanced Java programming examples.

 Binary Search Algorithm Implementation